William H. Janeway: Work on innovation

 Janeway re-engaged with academic economics through his friendship with Hyman Minsky that began in the mid-1980s.
-Janeway’s article, "Doing Capitalism: Notes on the Practice of Venture Capitalism," presented at the annual meeting of the Association for Evolutionary Economics in December 1985, was written at Minsky’s behest.
+Janeway’s article, "Doing Capitalism: Notes on the Practice of Venture Capitalism," presented at the annual meeting of the Association for Evolutionary Economics in December 1985, was written at Minsky's behest.

 Current positions

 Janeway is a special limited partner of Warburg Pincus.
 Janeway is a director of Magnet Systems and O'Reilly Media.
-He is an affiliated member of the faculty of economics at Cambridge University.
+He is a distinguished affiliated professor of the faculty of economics at Cambridge University.

 Janeway is a co-founder and member of the board of governors of the Institute for New Economic Thinking.
-He is a member of the board of directors of the Social Science Research Council and of the Advisory Board of the Princeton Bendheim Center for Finance.
+He is a member of the board of directors of the Social Science Research Council and of the advisory board of the Princeton Bendheim Center for Finance.
 He is a member of the management committee of the Cambridge-INET Institute, University of Cambridge and a member of the board of managers of the Cambridge Endowment for Research in Finance (CERF).
 He is a member of the board of directors of the Fields Institute for Research in the Mathematical Sciences.
 He is the author of Doing Capitalism in the Innovation Economy: Reconfiguring the Three-Player Game between Markets, Speculators, and the State, published by Cambridge University Press in 2012.